mertakkor01/nlu-Assignment1/README.md

 - 221256

 # Requirements
-In order to run this code you need Python an SpaCy.
+In order to run this code you need Python and SpaCy.
+To install;

 - pip install -U pip setuptools wheel